-We Argentines get tired of saying that if we want, we can, that the human resources of our country have enormous value (largely thanks to the free secondary and university education, which, thanks to the struggle of those who make up the system, always manages to avoid the privatizing attacks of the neoliberal governments), which is in our hands to move towards a better future.
-And students and teachers at a school in Morón (and NASA) seem to confirm these claims.
+Argentines are tired of saying that if we want we can, that the human resources of our country have enormous value (largely thanks to the free secondary and university education, which thanks to the struggle of those who make up the system always manages to avoid privatizing attacks of neoliberal governments ), which is in our hands to move towards a better future.
+And students and teachers at a school in Morón (and NASA ) seem to confirm these claims .

-Research, a product of the work of members of the educational community of the National Civil Aviation Institute, has to do with the proliferation of algae.
-The specific product is an app, which, after going through several intermediate steps, will compete globally in the International Space Applications Challenge, organized by the prestigious US space agency.
+The research, product of the work of the members of the educational community of the National Institute of Civil Aviation , has to do with the proliferation of algae.
+The specific product is an app, which, after going through several intermediate steps, will compete globally in the International Space Applications Challenge , organized by the prestigious US space agency.

 What is the application that NASA is interested in?

-good thing about the application is that the database is collaborative: users take a photo that the system saves and tagues (which will then also cross data with NASA itself and the National Meteorological Service ).
-The recognition that brought them to this final instance has to do with the “good use of data”.
+The good thing about the application is that the database is collaborative : users take a picture that the system saves and tags (which will then cross data with NASA itself and the National Weather Service ).
+The recognition that brought them to this definitive instance has to do with the “good use of data” .

-The participating students are (because it is good that the whole country knows their names, the least we can do to encourage them to keep working) Tiago Romanelli, Santiago Noya, Juan Pais, Priscilla Lopez, Mateo Battilana, Damian Ponce and Gastón Rodriguez.
+Participating students are (because it is good that the whole country knows their names, the least we can do to encourage them to continue working) Tiago Romanelli, Santiago Noya, Juan Pais, Priscila López, Mateo Battilana, Damian Ponce and Gastón Rodríguez.
 The teachers who formed the team and guided the students are Facundo Serrano, Gabriel Casas and Alejandro da Costa.
-In addition, as external adviser, worked the Volunteer Air Force Soldier Alina Market.
+In addition, as an external consultant, Air Force Volunteer Alina Mercado worked.

-The finalists will be announced in December.
-Fingers crossed.
-And to go back to finance research related to Science and Technology, because for that human resources can bear the fruits we all hope, it is necessary that they can have a life dignified.
+The finalists will be released in December.
+Cross your fingers.
+And to refinance research related to Science and Technology, because in order for human resources to bear the fruits we all hope, it is necessary that they can have a dignified life .